hyperledger-archives/composer-sample-networks/packages/vehicle-manufacture-network/README.md

 `PersonPlaceOrder` - Gives the person permission to CREATE and READ PlaceOrder transactions that refer to an order that they are specified as *orderer* in.

 `PersonReadOrder` - Gives the person permission to READ an Order asset that they are specified as the *orderer* in.

+## License <a name="license"></a>
+Hyperledger Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the LICENSE file.
+Hyperledger Project documentation files are made available under the Creative Commons Attribution 4.0 International License (CC-BY-4.0), available at http://creativecommons.org/licenses/by/4.0/.